 But CBS deleted this instructional clip.
 We regret this immensely as the report compiled by clever journalist Thalia Assuras was so well done.
-Recently it surfaced again as a somewhat altered video.
+After a long time it surfaced again as a somewhat altered video.
 CBS Sunday Morning - It's a Turntable.

 Also added hier is the first video originating from forwardbound's channel on YouTube explaning: How Vinyl Records Are Made.

 If you want scientific proof of the difference between the frequency range of LP and CD you may want to view The VWestlife Experience on YouTube.

 Click on the image at left or click on the link bedlow:

 "In the old ages..."